jgildred/fluff/README.md

 FLUFF-UI.JS:

-The fluff-ui.js library reusable set of UI components for basic user-facing functions including user signup, user login, password reset, profile editing, user email verification, and basic alerts.
+The fluff-ui.js library is a reusable set of UI components for basic user-facing functions including user signup, user login, password reset, profile editing, user email verification, and basic alert dialogs.
 The fluff-ui.js library requires fluff.js.
+Currently all UI components are available as modal dialogs, but there is a plan to include a non-modal option at some point.

 REST API: